santoshk17/ai/_posts/2018-11-6-welcome-to-jekyll.markdown

 * **BBC**  service websites in Bengali, Gujrati, Hindi and Telugu.

 These were chosen to keep similarity of font and style across all the scripts.
+Images of news articles were taken from these websites.
+It was ensured that only text was present in the image.
 > **Tips:** You can disable Disqus or 多说 on posts/pages by adding `nocomments: true` into [YAML Front Matter][frontmatter].